eMetaboHUB/Forum-DiseasesChem/app/SBML_upgrade/README.md

   - PubChem: *compound:CID1*  *sio:has-attribute* *descriptor:CID1_IUPAC_InChI/descriptor:CID1_IUPAC_Canonical_SMILES*
     *descriptor:CID1_IUPAC_InChI/descriptor:CID1_IUPAC_Canonical_SMILES*  *sio:has-value*  *Inchi or Smiles*
+  *Warning:* These annotations from PubChem's Compound and Descriptor graphs can consume a lot of resources to load as the graphs are huge, with several billions of triples.
+But for metabolic network annotation, PubChem's data could be very redundant with ChEBI and MetaNetX information, which are also more generally used in SBML annotation.
+We advise to only use MetaNetX and ChEBI annotation in a first time and then, if annotations are not sufficient, try to add PubChem's Compound and Descriptor graphs.

 For all SBML species, using external identifiers provided by the *bqbiol:is* and those that we can infer from Intra/Inter equivalences using *skos:closeMatch*, in all therefore equivalent to the property path *bqbiol:is|bqbiol:is/skos:closeMatch*, we can use a SPARQL query to retrieve Inchi and SMILES annotations